oneilk35/phorest-assignment/README.md

 ---------

 The project is structured like so:
-* Stateful components are found in the containers directory - as these are the components with the main logic, I have commented most of the function in these components
+* Stateful components are found in the containers directory - as these are the components with the main logic, I have commented most of the functions in these components
 * Stateless or Functional components are found in the components directory
 * Higher Order Components (HOC) - components which are used to order other components, such as the Layout component, can be found in the hoc directory.